-All discovery matters have been referred to the assigned magistrate judge, who will hear all discovery disputes.
+Unless otherwise ordered, all discovery matters have been referred to the assigned magistrate judge, who will hear all discovery disputes.
 The magistrate judge's initials follow the district judge's initials next to the case number.
 All discovery-related documents must include the words "DISCOVERY MATTER" in the caption to ensure proper routing.
 Counsel are directed to review the magistrate judge's Procedures and Schedules on the Central District's website to schedule discovery matters for hearing.
-Counsel must comply with Local Rule 37 and deliver mandatory chambers copies of discovery-related papers to the magistrate judge.